What is Dublin Famous For?

 If there is one thing that Dublin has a lot of, it’s pubs.
 In fact, there are more than 1000 pubs in the city.
 Pubs are part of Dublin’s culture and history, from literary hangouts to pubs where deals are made by politicians and businessmen, to places where locals celebrate and mourn.
 Pubs are at the centre of Dublin life for better or worse.
-After a night out in one of the 1000 pubs, a good sleep The Green will make sure you are fit and ready for another day in the city.
+After a night out in one of the 1000 pubs, a good sleep at The Green Hotel, in Dublin 2 will make sure you are fit and ready for another day in the city.

 O’Connell Bridge is not a perfect square!

 Contrary to popular belief, O’Connell bridge isn’t a perfect square.
 In fact, it’s wider than it is long by around five metres, and therefore it’s the only traffic bridge in Europe that’s width is greater than its length.